DavidMajomi/Loan-Management-System-Experiment/README.md

 Currently, I intend to use the loan management cpp library as is.

 # Current Features
+  1.)
 Generate data <br>
- Server functionality
+  2.)
+Server functionality <br>
- Storing data in sqlite3 database
+  3.)
+Storing data in sqlite3 database <br>
- Recieving user data from web app
+  4.)
+Recieving user data from web app <br>
- Recieving user data from command line interface Displaying user data once received from database both in cli and web app Using csv file for analysis of data in excel, possibly data analysis in python
+  5.)
+Recieving user data from command line interface <br>
+  5.)
+Displaying user data once received from database both in cli and web app <br>
+  6.)
+Using csv file for analysis of data in excel, possibly data analysis in python <br>